 7. Give yourself grace.
 Some rooms will be more difficult to sort through than others, because of the sentimental items they hold.
 It’s ok to take time to work through your emotions.
 When downsizing becomes overwhelming, take a break, and lean on friends and family for support.

 8. Reach out to your new neighbors.
 It’s important to keep the process going, but it’s equally important to get excited about your new home.
 If you’re moving to a senior living community, get to know your new neighbors before you move in.
 They can give you tips on how to decorate your residence and give you firsthand advice on how to get through the downsizing process.

 Find the Perfect Floor Plan and Infinite Possibilities at Westminster

 All our senior apartment homes at Westminster are maintenance-free and include housekeeping, so you can cultivate a lifestyle you love.
-To learn more about our available floor plans or schedule an in-person tour of our vibrant senior living community, contact our residency counselor online, and we’ll get in touch shortly.
+To learn more about our available floor plans or schedule an in-person tour of our vibrant senior independent living community, contact our residency counselor online, and we’ll get in touch shortly.